Forest Monitoring and Improvement Program

 Research notes

 These notes provide a quick snapshot of the research insights delivered under the NSW Forest Monitoring and Improvement Program, including the Coastal IFOA and PNF MER programs.
-Outputs from the Commission’s koala research on coastal state forests are also included.
+Outputs from our koala research on coastal state forests are also included.

-The list will be continually updated as more reports are published on the Commission’s website.
+The list will be continually updated as more reports are published on our website.

 In November 2022, we delivered a report to the NSW Government synthesising program findings and recommended actions to improve forest management and outcomes in NSW.
 This work represents the consensus of independent scientific experts, senior forest managers and new monitoring and research we have commissioned over three years of the program.